Retuning radio astronomy for axion dark matter with neutron stars: Introduction

 However, the absence of DM evidence to date does not necessarily imply that the search for the axion with NSs has ended unsuccessfully.
 Moreover, it is known that primary charges multiply in the magnetosphere of neutron stars by electromagnetic cascade \cite{1975ApJ...196...51R, 1979ApJ...231..854A, 1997A&A...322..846K,Rea:2008zs, Timokhin:2015dua, Timokhin:2018vdn, Lyutikov:2007xw, 2007ApJ...658.1177D, Olmi:2016avl, 10.1111/j.1365-2966.2010.17449.x}, to which state-of-the-art axion conversion models have not devoted their attention because the adopted GJ model neglects pair cascades.
 In this concern, this manuscript takes care of a star model beyond the GJ approach that may alter the paradigm of the search for the spectral feature originating from the resonant conversion of the axion in NSs once a pair multiplicity factor is inserted which modifies the density profile of the magnetosphere along with the relativistic acceleration of the charges that shift the resonance frequency.
 In this respect, since the mass and coupling of the QCD axion are barely known, it is crucial to cover the widest possible frequency range with the maximum achievable sensitivity.
 Therefore, probing NSs also at higher frequencies in search for the axion could be an engaging counterpart to a variety of detection experiments and phenomenological considerations—e.g., see \cite{PhysRevD.105.035022, PhysRevD.98.103015, Marsh_2017, PhysRevLett.118.011103, 2014PhRvL.113s1302A, Straniero:2015nvc, 2022JCAP...10..096D, 2022JCAP...02..035D, REGIS2021136075, 2021Natur.590..238B, EHRET2010149, PhysRevD.88.075014, 2016EPJC...76...24D, PhysRevD.92.092002,PhysRevLett.59.839, PhysRevD.42.1297, PhysRevLett.104.041301,PhysRevD.97.092001,PhysRevLett.128.241805,doi:10.1063/5.0098783,2021Natur.590..238B, CAST:2017uph, CAST:2020rlf, PhysRevLett.121.261302, PhysRevD.99.101101, PhysRevD.103.102004, MCALLISTER201767, doi:10.1126/sciadv.abq3765}.

 The rest of this article is organized as follows.
-In Sec. \ref{II} a succinct review of the current picture of pulsars relevant for this work is provided, and an axion-to-photon conversion model that accommodates both the multiplicity of pairs and the relativistic velocities of the accelerated charges is built-up.
-The model is analized, and some relevant conclusions are drawn in Sec. \ref{IV}, for which a series of appendices are annexed that are devoted to: identifying the sources for which the model is transferable—Appendix \ref{A1}—; the prospects for observations of pulsar populations in the inner region of our galaxy in search for axion DM—Appendix \ref{III}—; SGR 1745-2900 is treated in Appendix \ref{Ap2} to give presence to the case of magnetars, extremely magnetic NSs that may require peculiar modelling.
-Finally, Appendix \ref{Ap3} takes a first step towards a more generalized and precise axion-photon mixing model capable of dealing simultaneously with acceleration and charge multiplicity in a wider range of NSs.
+In Sec. \ref{II}, an axion-to-photon conversion model that accommodates both the multiplicity of pairs and the relativistic velocities of the accelerated charges is built-up.
+The application of the model to pulsars and their populations in the inner region of our galaxy in search for axion DM are addressed in Sec. \ref{III}.
+The particular case of SGR 1745--2900 is treated in Sec. \ref{Ap2} to give presence to the case of magnetars, extremely magnetic NSs that may require peculiar modelling.
+Some relevant conclusions are drawn in Sec. \ref{IV}.
+Two appendices are annexed that are devoted to: identifying the sources for which the model is transferable—\ref{A1}—; \ref{Ap3} represents an initial step toward a more generalized and precise axion-photon mixing model, capable of simultaneously accounting for acceleration and charge multiplicity while accommodating the propagation of oblique modes across a broader range of sources.